Mutant (Marvel Comics): Chimeras

 Introduced in "House of X and Powers of X", the Chimeras are genetically altered humanoid mutants who are combined from the DNA of past mutants so that they would have combinations of their power set and also propagate the mutant population.
 Third generation Chimeras have a 10% failure rate, making them unable to be warriors.
 Fourth generation Chimeras have a corrupted hive mind.
-They were more common in Moira MacTaggert's ninth life, where they were created in Mister Sinister's Breeding Pits on Mars.
+Chimeras are commonplace in Moira MacTaggert's ninth life, where they are created by Mister Sinister.

-Sometime after the "X of Swords" storyline, Sinister created his first Chimera by splicing his DNA with that of Tarn the Uncaring.
-When the experiment proved to be a failure and the Quiet Council of Krakoa found out about it, Sinister is undeterred in his next plans to research the Chimeras.

-In an alternate timeline depicted in the "Sins of Sinister" storyline, Sinister creates a series of Chimeras after taking over the world with his Sinister gene.

-The following are the known Chimeras: